leinonen/go-lisp/README.md

 ## Contributing

-This project is a **mature, feature-complete Lisp interpreter** built with production-quality standards.
+This project is a **mature, feature-complete Go Lisp implementation** built with production-quality standards.
 We welcome contributions in several areas:

 ### Areas for Contribution
 - **🐛 Bug Reports**: Help us maintain reliability by reporting issues